AplaProject/apla-docs-en/introduction/exchangeapi.rst

 /exchange/send?sender=...&recipient=...&amount=...
 ==============================
 The command sends money from the wallet (**sender**) from the database to the specified wallet (**recipient**).
-The wallets can be specified in any format - *XXXX-....-XXXX, int64, uint64*.
-It should be noted that the commands only sends the transaction, but does not wait for confirmation that the money is transferred.
-The value of the amount (**amount**) transferred should be indicated in *qEGS*.
+The wallets can be specified in any format  *XXXX-....-XXXX, int64, uint64*.
+It should be noted that the command only sends the transaction, but does not wait for confirmation that the money has been transferred.
+The value of the amount  (**amount**) should be indicated in  *qEGS*.

 For example,